-Have you ever wondered whether your betta fish ever sleeps?
-This is not a silly question, and it's one that many betta enthusiasts have asked at one point or another.
+Have you ever wondered if betta fish sleep?
+This is not a silly question, and many betta enthusiasts have asked at one point or another.
 In fact, the answer about betta fish sleeping may actually surprise you.

 All Fish Need Sleep